Shoulder Joint Replacement

 The muscles and tendons that surround the shoulder provide stability and support.

 All of these structures allow the shoulder to rotate through a greater range of motion than any other joint in the body.

 In shoulder replacement surgery, the damaged parts of the shoulder are removed and replaced with artificial components, called a prosthesis.

 The treatment options are either replacement of just the head of the humerus bone (ball), or replacement of both the ball and the socket (glenoid).

 Several conditions can cause shoulder pain and disability, and lead patients to consider shoulder joint replacement surgery.

 Osteoarthritis (Degenerative Joint Disease)

-This is an age-related "wear and tear" type of arthritis.
+Osteoarthritis is an age-related wear-and-tear type of arthritis.
 It usually occurs in people 50 years of age and older, but may occur in younger people, too.
 The cartilage that cushions the bones of the shoulder softens and wears away.
 The bones then rub against one another.
 Over time, the shoulder joint slowly becomes stiff and painful.